Marco-Maker/Planimation/README.md

 - `PDDL+`: includes continuous processes and events.
 - `PDDL 2.1`: supports durative actions and time-based constraints.

 ---

+## 📂 Problem Files
+In addition to interactive problem creation, Planimation also supports loading external .pddl files, enabling advanced users to test fully custom problem definitions.

+Supported modes:
+- Interactive Editing: Start from a default problem and modify object quantities, initial state, and goals through the GUI.
+- External Loading: Upload your own .pddl problem file, which will be validated before being passed to the planner.
+  Upload Procedure:
+  1. Choose a domain and PDDL version from the main interface.
+  2. Select the “Load from File” option.
+  3. Upload a valid .pddl problem file.
+The system will automatically pair the problem with the correct (predefined) domain, and then serialize and send both to the planner backend.

+The generated plan will be visualized automatically in the simulation.

+ℹ️ You do not need to provide the domain file — the system selects it automatically based on the chosen scenario.
+---

 ## 👁️ Visualization